hu-zijing/D-Fusion/README.md

 All results will be saved in the directory `./data/test/`. you can see base images, reference images and injected images (target images) there.

-After the quick test completes successfully, users can proceed to run the full version:
+After the quick test completes successfully, users can proceed to run the **full version**:
 ```bash
 ## Terminal 1
 python3 run_eval.py --config.dev_id 0 --config.exp_name test2